brightdigit/ContributeWordPress/Content/tutorials/swift-package-manifest-file.md

 -   Targets can depend on other targets; products can contain multiple targets; targets can depend on dependency products

-Typically you'll have one product per target as well as a test target for your product.
+Typically you’ll have one product per target as well as a test target for your product.
 In more complex packages such as [the SPM package itself](https://github.com/apple/swift-package-manager/blob/main/Package.swift), you can see how multiple targets are organized and used.